-Humans are one of the few mammals who do not routinely eat their placentas, according to the Center for Academic Research and Training in Anthropogeny.
+Humans are one of the few mammals who don’t routinely eat their placentas.
 Camels, llamas, and marine mammals are other known exceptions.

 - steaming and dehydrating the placenta and making it into capsules

-- boiling the placenta and eating it as you would a piece of meat
+- boiling the placenta and eating it like a piece of meat

 - adding the placenta to a smoothie

-Some women choose to eat the placenta raw, immediately after birth.
-You can even find recipes online to make your placenta more palatable.
+Some women eat the placenta raw, immediately after birth.
+Some people add herbs or other ingredients to their placenta.
+You can also find recipes online.

 - loss of appetite